Seasawher/Seasawher/README.md

 # HELLO WORLD

 I studied mathematics at Kyoto University and later learned software development through work.
-I am currently learning about Lean prover and would like more people to know about Lean prover.
+I am currently learning about Lean prover and would like more people to know about it.

 Lean prover is a great language.
 I believe the world of mathematics will be better if Lean is popularised.